Does it really matter what time you take your probiotics?

 Why is this topic a concern in the first place?

 The concern is that bacteria are delicate by nature, and that they may not survive stomach acid.
 Taking probiotics at a certain time of day (when stomach acidity may be more neutral) could help you to ensure the highest survival rates of your probiotic.
 Confusingly though, different healthcare professionals and probiotic manufacturers, have different guidelines about when is best to take these supplements!
 So let's try to clarify a few things.

 First of all, let's look at the logic behind having probiotics on an empty stomach, advocated by some.
 Well, because acid is stimulated by consumption of food, it is thought that taking probiotics on an empty stomach (mainly first thing in the morning), is ideal because there is less residual acid in the stomach.
 However, it’s also important to note that there is a lag time (up to 30 minutes) between when food is eaten and when acid is released into the stomach.
 As a nutritionist, I like to recommend that clients take their supplements with a meal, as the food helps to buffer the effects of stomach acid; it may also help to facilitate the passage of the probiotics through the stomach, and ensures that they are well mixed with the stomach contents as they pass into the small intestines.

 With that being said, there are hundreds of probiotic strains available in the market, and different products may need to be administered at a specific time of the day for a reason.
-Take Saccharomyces boulardii for example, it’s one of products in our range that we make an exception for as it can be taken at any point in the day, with or without a meal.
-Now that’s because it is very robust and this recommendation might not apply to all probiotic strains.
+Take Saccharomyces boulardii for example; this is a strain that can be taken at any point in the day, with or without a meal.
+Now that’s because it is very robust, so this recommendation might not apply to all probiotic strains.